jerryjappinen/bellevue-docs/app/components.md

 - Keep components small.
 If a component bloats, split it.
 It's better to have many small components than small number of bloated ones.
 - Create dedicated components for **pages** which users navigate to and which have routes associated with them.
 	- These page components should not do a lot more than define meta information and include other components and `<route-views>`.
+	- Page can be wrapped in shared components such as `<page>`, which is preconfigured
 - In `.vue` files, write the code in the following order:
 	- `<script>`
 		- vendor imports